Philipp-Sc/cosmos-rust-bot/workspace/cosmos-rust-bot/grants/README.md

 ### What is next?

 > Multiple validators and cosmos users have already created various Governance Notification Bots.
-Nevertheless, my project is overtaking them both in features and development process.
+Nevertheless, my project is overtaking them both in features and development progress.
 Additionally, Cosmos-Rust-Bot is 100% open source!
 > However it is important to be aware of the features users actually value and use, therefore I will continue to gather feedback from users and regularly update and improve the Cosmos-Rust-Bot based on their needs and preferences.

 > I plan to continue expanding the bot's capabilities and adding new features that will enhance the user experience and facilitate engagement with the governance process.